gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "The boy sends his greetings," the tiger said.

 Noxy jumped slightly.
 "Oh.
 Um, thank you.
 I'm glad he's all right.
 It's pretty dangerous, getting frozen like that.
-It happened to one of the goofs a couple of years ago.
+It happened to one of the camels a couple of years ago.
 She got out of their pen and tried to get across the—um.
 It doesn't matter.
 I'm glad he's all right."